craftcms/cms/docs/matrix-fields.md

 All of the code you put within the for-loop will be repeated for each Matrix block in the field.
 The current block will get set to that `block` variable we’ve defined, and it will be a <api:craft\elements\MatrixBlock> model.

 Here’s an example of what the template might look like for a Matrix field with four Block Types (Heading, Text, Image, and Quote).
-We can determine the current block type’s handle by checking [`block.type`](api:craft\elements\MatrixBlock::getType()).
+We can determine the current block type’s handle by checking `block.type` (<api:craft\elements\MatrixBlock::getType()>).

 ```twig
 {% for block in entry.myMatrixField.all() %}